Courses & Admissions

 Aboriginal Theatre at the WA Academy of Performing Arts

-On completion of the course, students will have integrated dancing, singing and acting into a performance skill.
+On completion of the course, students will have integrated dance, singing and acting into a performance skill.
 They will have acquired a basic knowledge of Indigenous culture in the context of performance, visual art and writing and they will be more aware of the communication skills necessary to gain employment and function as a professional artist.

-This course is open to anyone of Australian Indigenous descent, 17 years of age and over.
+This course is open to anyone of Aboriginal and/or Torres Strait Islander descent, 17 years of age and over.
 Nationwide applications are accepted.
 No acting or performance experience is required.
 However, the course demands thirty hours per week in practical workshop thus a high level of self discipline and maturity is preferred.

 Successful applicants may be eligible for Centrelink benefits such as Abstudy.
 Limited on-campus accommodation is available through Edith Cowan University Student Housing, Mount Lawley campus.

 Contact the Aboriginal Theatre Course Coordinator for further information on (61 8) 9370 6527.

 Courses offered in this discipline: